Depression and the Disability Tax Credit Canada 2026

 Yes, for years in which your depression caused marked functional restrictions.
 Your psychiatrist or physician must certify the start date and confirm the condition existed at that severity in prior years, based on your medical records.

-Think You May Qualify?
-Estimate Your DTC Amount.
+Think You May Qualify Estimate Your DTC Amount.